 Sixth, it is clear from scripture’s own teaching, that God’s allowance of generational sin has a certain timeline or determinate end.
 Noah’s generation was given 120 years for repentance but no more (Genesis 6:3).
 God told Abraham that the iniquity of the Amorites was not yet full (Genesis 15:16).
 And consider the many chapters devoted in the prophets to the heathen nations for particular sins.

-The Lord even warned His own people time and time again that, without repentance, a particular kind of judgment was coming.
+Indeed, God warned his own people time and time again that, without repentance, a particular kind of judgment was coming.
 Scripture speaks of Israel provoking God to wrath, which would be a different kind of sin than that was regularly committed yet repented of in the sacrificial system (Numbers 14:23; cf. Psalm 95:8-11 with its use in Hebrews 3&4).

 Jesus speaks similarly to the people of his generation, warning them of the judgment that will fall upon them for failing to recognize the coming of the kingdom (Matthew 23:29ff. cf. Luke 23:28-31).
 And his letters to the seven churches in Revelation contain a similar tone in admonition and rebuke (Revelation 2-3).